The Bustling Society

 Welcome to Drawing Ground – where big ideas begin with simple lines!

-"Drawing Ground starts with drawing—but each half term, it grows into a wider world of art, exploring new materials and creative approaches beyond just lines on paper."
+"Drawing Ground starts with drawing - it grows into a wider world of art, exploring new materials and creative approaches beyond just lines on paper."

 Come and explore the fun world of drawing which is one of the most fundamental and powerful forms of art.
-Drawing Ground is a playful and inspiring series of artist-led sessions that explore drawing as a tool for creative thinking, communication, and self-expression.
-Each session is full of creative activities designed to spark creativity, build drawing skills, and stretch your thinking — rooted in the experimental, curious spirit of contemporary art.
+Drawing Ground is a playful and inspiring drawing project that explores drawing as a tool for creative thinking, communication, and self-expression.
+Each session is full of creative activities designed to spark creativity, build drawing skills, and stretch your thinking - rooted in the experimental, curious spirit of contemporary art.

 Drawing helps you focus, build confidence, and see the world in fresh and surprising ways.
 It’s also a great way to relax, explore your feelings, and make something that’s completely your own.
 Along the way, you will naturally strengthen focus, coordination, observation, and self-expression.